Before you begin your rubber roof repair:

 Once you apply the primer, let it dry for about two-three minutes, depending on the weather, temperature, and how thick of a coat you’ve applied.
 Once you think the primer has dried – do a tack and pull test.

 Touch the center of primer with a clean, dry finger, and pull your finger off.
-If primer does not stick to your finger, it’s ready to apply the patch.
+If the primer does not stick to your finger, it’s ready for the patch to be applied.
 If you pull some primer with your finger, let it dry for another minute, and repeat the test.

-Ideally, you should completely remove any such spots of old glue / sealant, and rubber surface should be completely free of any foreign materials for best patch adhesion.
+Ideally, you should completely remove any such spots of old glue / sealant, and the rubber surface should be completely free of any foreign materials for best patch adhesion.
 You may use a plastic or metal scraper to scrape this old material off the rubber.
-Use additional cleaner and the brush for better results.
-Also be careful if you are using a metal scraper as not to tear / puncture the rubber membrane.
+Use additional cleaner and a brush for better results.
+Also, be careful if you are using a metal scraper,as not to tear / puncture the rubber membrane.

 Outside corner flashing video #2 – filmed in studio by Rubber Roof Manufacturer